barryclark/jekyll-now/_posts/2018-08-04-Data-Cleaning.md

 # Missing Values<a name="missing"></a>
-Since CDE doesn't keep complete CDS records at https://www.cde.ca.gov/ds/si/ds/pubschls.asp, we did our best to heal rows of schools with undefined CDS_CODEs.
-One successful approach was to recover the C,D,S of NA CDS codes after 1996 from the 1992 data.
-The script to recover the CDS is included below,
+Since CDE doesn't keep complete records at https://www.cde.ca.gov/ds/si/ds/pubschls.asp, we did our best to heal rows of schools with undefined CDS_CODEs.

+I was able to recover many lost (County, District, School) names after 1996 for ~200 schools (roughly 42k rows) because Enr81To92.txt contains SchoolName and DistrictName fields.

+The script to recover the CDS is included below, Much of this code duplication could have been avoided by placing the data.tables in a list.
+However, the counts in the comments show how **this process was able to recover over 90% of the missing CDS values.** The meat of the recovery lies within the recoverLostCDS() function,

 ```R
 #================== Check NA values =============================